Wendy002/CDV01_Career_Goals_Reflection_NOXNGC450_WFO2401_GroupA_Noxolo_Ngcobo_CDV01/README.md

     **Goal 2**
     - Specific -  Get a job by August 2024
     - Measurable - complete my portfolio and apply to atleast 5-10 jobs a week from June 2024
-    - Achievable - I have basic understanding of proghramming this should help grasp concepts faster and dedicate atleast 2 hours to extra projects outside codespace.
+    - Achievable - I have basic understanding of programming this should help grasp concepts faster and dedicate atleast 2 hours to create extra projects outside codespace.
     - Relevant - Becoming a software engineer aligns with my long-term career goals.
     - Time -bound - Achieve this goal within 7 months from today.

 2. **Preparation for Long-term Goals**:

-    - Specific - Become a proficient full-stack web developer with focous on backend
+    - Specific - Become a proficient full-stack web developer with focus on backend
-    - Measurable - complete atleast 5 fullstack applications that include CRUD/Apis/ecommerce with a tech stack lile html,tailwind css, apis and react.
+    - Measurable - complete atleast 5 fullstack applications that include CRUD/Apis/ecommerce with a tech stack lile html,tailwind css, apis, react, node.js/python for backend and databases
-    - Achievable - I have basic programming knowledge and some experience with web development already.
+    - Achievable - I have basic programming knowledge and some experience with web development already this will help fast track my plan.
     - Relevant - I want to add backend skills because they align with my interest.
     - Time- bound - I want to achieve this goal in 1.5 years.